AhmadAlmasriDev/petra/testing.md

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 Overall, the lighthouse scores are very good, with one or two things that could be improved.
 To achieve better scores I converted all images to the webp format.

+`Since the photo pages and the articles pages are technically the same.
+One page of each type was tested.`

 ### Results